 Write Your Post

 Using all the steps that we’ve mentioned, it is now time to write your blog post.
 Always keep the first point on this list in mind – your target audience.
-This will help to dictate your tone and how detailed your post needs to be.
+This will help to dictate your tone and how detailed your content needs to be.

 Another point to always consider when writing your post is what the goal of your post is.
 What do you want your reader to remember when they’re finished reading it?
 It is always important that your reader learns something new or takes away something from your post otherwise, what’s the point of reading it?

 Whatever you end up writing about, make sure to have a great Meta Description.
 Think of it as a short resume of what the post is about.
 It should be catchy and entice readers to click on your blog.

 Use Internal and External Links

 Links are another part of a strong search engine optimization (SEO) strategy for your site.
 Internal links, or inbound links, are hyperlinks that you insert into your post and they help guide your reader to another one of your own pages.